-José Pizarro made a name for himself with Brindisa, now he's returning to his old haunt south of the river with a new sherry and tapas joint.
+José Pizarro has a small but select group of restaurants in London - this is his diminutive sherry and tapas joint.
 The menu changes daily and consists of simple sharing plates such as Razor Clams 'a la plancha' and the best Jamon Iberico.
 The decor mirrors the style and feel of Barcelona's Boqueria market.

 This Spanish restaurant has a big focus on meat - specifically Iberico pork - as well as tapas, Spanish wines, sherry and cavas as well as a short cocktail list.